mathewthomas1721/HeuristicProblemSolving/StoplightShortestPath/README.md

 	client = Client(serv_addr,port)

-where, serv_addr is the IP address of the server
+serv_addr is the IP address of the server

 port is the relevant port

 Default port value is 12345